kipken/wajir_lims_documentation/Configuration.md

 The deployment script sets up NGINX as a reverse proxy for the application.
 The NGINX configuration includes:

 - HTTP to HTTPS redirection (if SSL is configured)
-- Proxy settings for the Node.js application
+- Proxy settings for the backend,geoserver,tileserver
 - Cache configuration for static assets
 - Security headers
 - Gzip compression